rousan/linkedin-auto-connect/README.md

 $ lac -u <enter_your_linkedin_email>
 Enter LinkedIn password: *****
 ```

+If you want to keep your console clean, then just pass `--no-verbose` option.

 **Note**: It does not share your `LinkedIn` credentials, so it is safe to use.